Isaac Paredes Player Props: Rays vs. Rangers

 Isaac Paredes At The Plate

-- Among the qualified hitters in MLB action, he ranks 55th in batting average, 46th in on-base percentage, and 22nd in slugging.
+- Among the qualified hitters in baseball, he ranks 64th in batting average, 52nd in on-base percentage, and 27th in slugging.

+- He has hit a long ball in nine games this season (15.8%), leaving the park in 5.1% of his plate appearances.

-- In 39.3% of his games this season, Paredes has driven in at least one run.
-In seven of those games (12.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 38.6% of his games this year, Paredes has driven in at least one run.
+In seven of those games (12.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.